verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -min_hard_mult_size <int>

-    Tells ODIN II the minimum multiplier size that should be implemented using hard multiplier (if available).
+    Tells Parmys/ODIN II the minimum multiplier size that should be implemented using hard multiplier (if available).
 Smaller multipliers will be implemented using soft logic.